maayconslv/MaayconSlv/README.md

 - A web developer passionate about learning and teaching
 - Trained as a full-stack developer by [Programadores do Amanha](https://programadoresdoamanha.org/)
-- I'm currently looking for a backend job
-- Ask me about **Javascript, Typescript, Node.JS, GraphQL, SQL, Java, React, HTML, CSS**
+- Ask me about **Javascript, Typescript, Node.JS, GraphQL, SQL, Java, React, Next, HTML, CSS**

 ## 🛠️ &nbsp;Tech Stack